RossAscends/STMP/README.md

 ### Low-priority but Nice-to-have Features

 - Multiple AI characters active at once (group chats)
-- Exporting/download chats as text or JSON?
+- Download chats as text or JSON?
 - UI themes?
-- names in UserList match colors in chat
+- Names in UserList match colors in chat
-- list of active entities in AI Chat (based on contents of last prompt?)
+- Updated list of active entities in AI Chat (based on contents of last prompt?)